Supernatural Produce & Products

 A beautiful permaculture chicken run that encircles our main garden plot is amazing for creating fertility and acting as a pest barrier.

-IN OUR FOOD FOREST:
+IN OUR FOOD FORESTS YOU'LL FIND:

 1. Large fruit trees